Parallel tests with Appium and Genymotion SaaS

 gmsaas instances adbconnect $instance3 --adb-serial-port=$port3

-Keep the port numbers handy, as you will need them to configure the Appium server.
+Keep the port numbers handy.
+You need the port numbers to configure the Appium server.

-If you need a persistent adb port, you can add the parameter --adb-serial-port (optional).
+If you need a persistent adb port, add the parameter --adb-serial port (optional).

 Start appium server

-Appium 1.7 and later allow parallel testing with a single Appium server.
-Before that, multiple Appium servers were required to test N devices in parallel.
+Since Appium 1.7, parallel testing can be done using only one appium server.
+Before Appium 1.7, N appium servers were needed to test N devices in parallel.

 Write your tests in Python